pivotal/docs-tap/scst-scan/offline-airgap.hbs.md

-# Using Grype in offline and air-gapped environments for Supply Chain Security Tools - Scan
+# Using Grype in air-gapped (offline) environments for Supply Chain Security Tools - Scan

-This topic tells you how to use Grype in offline and air-gapped environments for Supply Chain Security Tools (SCST) - Scan.
+This topic tells you how to use Grype in air-gapped (offline) environments for Supply Chain Security Tools (SCST) - Scan.

 <!-- The below partial is in the docs-tap/partials directory -->